IRJIT: A Simple, Online, Information Retrieval Approach for Just-In-Time Software Defect Prediction: Experimental Setup

-Again, for the line-level evaluation we use the metrics used by JITLine~\cite{pornprasit2021jitline}. \textbf{\textit{TopK}} accuracy measures the ratio of actual buggy lines to the Top \textit{K} lines.
-A high ratio suggests that many of the buggy lines are ranked at the top. \textbf{\textit{Recall@20\%LOC}} measures the ratio of actual buggy lines that can be found given only top 20\% changed lines of code. \textbf{\textit{Effort@20\%Recall}} measure the amount of effort made by the developers to identify top20\% of buggy lines in a commit.
-A higher value means that more effort is needed. \textbf{\textit{Initial False Alarm (IFA)}} measures the amount of clean lines of a commit that need to be inspected before identifying an actual buggy line.
+For line-level evaluation, we employ the performance metrics used in the previous fine-grained software defect prediction studies~\cite{pornprasit2021jitline,jitfine,yan2020JIT}. \textbf{\textit{TopK}} accuracy measures the ratio of actual buggy lines to the Top \textit{K} lines.
+A high ratio suggests that many actual buggy lines are ranked at the top. \textbf{\textit{Recall@20\%Effort}} measures the ratio of actual buggy lines that can be found given only top 20\% changed lines of code.
+In other words, the top K\% of lines are ranked by their defect-proneness. \textbf{\textit{Effort@20\%Recall}} measure the amount of effort made by the developers to identify top20\% of buggy lines in a commit.
+A higher value means that more effort is needed. \textbf{\textit{Initial False Alarm (IFA)}} measures the number of clean lines in a commit that need to be inspected before identifying an actual buggy line.
+This means developers need to spend effort on IFA number of lines until the first buggy line is found once lines are ranked by their bugginess.
+Ideally buggy lines should be within the first few inspected lines.